What is Vinegar?

 Making vinegar yourself is a great hobby.
 But if you would like to make good quality vinegar yourself, then it is not enough to simply put the fruit, apple juice, must or wine in a barrel and let it sit.
-Mashing the fruit (= crushing and fermenting the fruit) for making fruit wine and the subsequent fermentation of the alcoholic liquid (fruit wine, must, wine etc.) into vinegar calls for a certain amount of basic knowledge.
+Mashing the fruit (= crushing and fermenting the fruit) for making fruit wine and the subsequent fermentation of the alcoholic liquid (fruit wine, must, wine etc.) into vinegar calls for a certain amount of basic knowledge (see vinegar production books and vinegar making course).
 Only then will making vinegar really be fun.

 There are innumerable vinegars available to buy in all supermarkets.
 You can buy almost any fruit, herb, spice etc. as vinegar from special providers.
-So why should you put in the effort and make vinegar yourself?
+So why should you put in the effort and make vinegar yourself (see vinegar making guide)?

 - Making vinegar is a sensible way of using up your own fruit, herbs and spices.